 How does the vaccine work?

 A. The Pfizer vaccine requires two shots, 3 weeks apart.
 Moderna’s vaccine also requires 2 shots, but 4 weeks apart.
-The administration schedule for other vaccines will be known upon approval.
+The Johnson & Johnson vaccine only requires one shot.

-A. No. When starting a vaccination series, it is important to complete it with the same vaccine, within the recommended time frame.
-You must get the second dose.
+A. The vaccines have not shown to be interchangeable.
+When starting a vaccination series, it is important to complete it with the same vaccine, within the recommended time frame.

 A. Pain and tenderness at the site of injection is the most common side effect.
 Generalized symptoms including fatigue, fever, and headache may be present in some people as well.